 This type of behaviour can have a big impact on the person affected and the people around them.
 It may be accompanied by sexual delusions and hallucinations, such as imagining that a partner is having an affair or thinking others are having sex when they're not.

 If this side effect is mild, then some couples may find they enjoy the extra sex.
-But for some it may become a difficult and distressing problem, particularly if the sexual desires feel out of control and are out of character.
+But for others it may become a difficult and distressing problem, particularly if the sexual desires feel out of control and are out of character.

 If you think you're experiencing this behaviour, the first step is to talk to your specialist or Parkinson's nurse.
 You may find it uncomfortable to talk to a healthcare professional about the difficulties you're having.
-But remember they'll have spoken to others with similar problems before and everything you tell them will be confidential organisations where you can find psychosexual therapists at the end of this information
+But remember they'll have spoken to others with similar problems before and everything you tell them will be confidential.